 Each person has something to share.
 In addition to cultivating our gifts and becoming as skillful as we can in our craft, it’s also important to recognize what our own needs are.
 None of us can give what we don’t have.
 Being aware of our mental, emotional, and physical needs not only allows us to have more for ourselves, but it actually makes us better equipped to serve others.

 At Holden QiGong, we realize that money is one of the energetic forms that allow us to both sustain our livelihoods as well as share Qi with as many people as possible.
 While everyone on our team is deeply passionate about the message Lee has to offer, we all have the same living expenses that most people have in the modern world.

 We are deeply grateful for the financial support that our students provide by purchasing our programs.
-It allows Lee and our entire team to spend significant time creating and delivering Qi Gong classes to tens of thousands of practitioners around the world.
+It allows Lee and our entire team to spend significant time and energy creating and delivering Qi Gong classes to tens of thousands of practitioners around the world.

 Some people may not realize how many moving parts there are in an organization like Holden QiGong.
 We have over fifteen people working full or part-time to cover all aspects of running Lee’s business.
 Whether it’s running the Facebook group, writing emails, building website pages, responding to customer support messages, facilitating a happy work environment, or creating blogs like this one, we have many roles that are all filled by people who love Qi Gong and appreciate our students.

 Over the past four years, we’ve been able to reach more than 10 times as many students as we did in 2016.
-This is due in no small part to the financial energy we’ve received and put back out into the world.
+This is due in no small part due to the financial energy we’ve received and put back out into the world.